 Most #desklove listicles will encourage adding pictures of loved ones and fun knickknacks to your desk to show off your personality in the workplace.
 But real talk: How often does anyone update these items?
 Switch up the art and images you have framed on your desk, change the desktop background on your computer, stock up on a cool new notepad, pens, washi tape, and planner, and even look into buying a brightly colored trash basket.

-9) Spray a favorite scent in the air
+9) Add a favorite scent in the air

 You’re just about finished revamping your space!
 Now, it’s time to put on some music that gets you pumped up for the day and spray a fresh new scent, like orange blossom or lily of the valley, into the air.